Our school dog

 Q How will the dog be toileted to ensure hygiene for all?

 In the interest of health and hygiene our school dog will be toileted in an area of the school site where children have no access.
 Thus there will be no chance of the children coming into contact with faeces.
 Our policy of no dogs in the playground is still applicable as we are unable to put effective control measures in place that guarantee temperament and safety when children come into unsupervised contact with unknown dogs.

 Q How will the dog’s welfare be considered?

-The dog will be kept in the admin area/HT office and will only have planned and supervised contact with children and visitors.
-The dog will be carefully trained over a period of time and will have access to food and water.
+The dog will have access to food and water.
 We will work closely with other professionals to ensure the dog’s welfare is always carefully considered.

 Q How will this be managed where children have allergies?

 We already manage a number of allergies at school and this will be no different for children and adults that are allergic to dogs.
 Individual needs will always be met and we are happy to work with parents to put additional control measures in place for individual allergies.